Skip to main content

 }

-# Define build-time argument for Node.js version
+# Build-time argument for Node.js version

 ARG NODE_VERSION=14